Umamaheswari-gude/book-store-application/README.md

 - After successful registration, the user is redirected back to the Login Page.
 - Upon successful login, the user is navigated to the Books Store and Cart.

+**Wishlist:**
+- Each Book card contains a wish-list button/icon on it.
+- On clicking wish-list icon, the book will be added to the wish-list.
+- A Wishlist icon is placed beside the Cart icon.
+- On clicking the wish-list icon, the user is navigated to the Wishlist Page.
+- All the Wish-listed items will be displayed when user navigates.
+- User details(name, email, etc) also be displayed in wish-list page.

 ---

 ## Technologies Used